caickdias/url-parser/README.md

 - Copy to clipboard
 - Preferences to show/hide information
 - Preferences is stored in local storage

+v0.1.1
+- Fix issue with URLs not being decoded
 ```

 # Getting started